 - "To be the school resource officer, you have to have a passion for children.
 It's got be inside your heart that you want to make a difference in your community." - "It is heartbreaking to see our young people have to deal with violence the way they do." - "I grew up in the neighborhood.
 I understand some of their struggles.
 I went through that too, so I reach out to them and let them understand that just because I wear this badge, I am still compassionate about them." - "We [are] going to have to learn to live together....
-What can we do as police officers to make the community better?" - "When I first arrived, . . . the conversation stopped.
+What can we do as police officers to make the community better?" - "When I first arrived,... the conversation stopped.
 And all I can hear was 'why is the police here?'
 For about two weeks, I was just making small conversation with everyone.
-The students become relaxed.
+The students became relaxed.
 I got relaxed with them.
-And that's when the relationship started developing."
+And that's when the relationship started developing." - "You got to love the children, and you got to have patience.
+That's the biggest thing, patience.
+You have to understand that we were once like them." - "We are human, and . . . we have feelings too.
+And when they're going through things, we understand."